Skip to content

 NameWhatBest ForClaude Fit

-FDDFeature-by-feature deliveryLarge teams 10+⭐⭐ Structure
+FDDFeature-by-feature deliveryFeature teams with parallel delivery⭐⭐ Structure

 Context Eng.Context as first-class designLong sessions⭐⭐⭐ Fundamental